SwarajKale04/Resume-Screene/README.md

 # Resume Classifier

 ## Overview
 This project implements a resume classification system that predicts job roles based on resume text.
-It uses natural language processing (NLP) techniques and a logistic regression model to categorize resumes into predefined job categories.
+It uses natural language processing (NLP) techniques and a logistic regression model to categorize resumes into various job roles.

 ## Features
 - Cleans and preprocesses resume text using regex and NLTK stopwords